Gallery-of-Kaeon/Kaeon-FUSION/README.md

 Here's an example of how one would start the interpreter from JavaScript:

+	let sourceCodeString = "# my source code";

     (new require("./KaeonFUSION.js").KaeonFUSION()).process(require("./ONEPlus.js").readONEPlus(sourceCodeString));

-And here's an example of how one would start the interpreter from Java:

-    new KaeonFUSION().processKaeonFUSION(ONEPlus.parseONEPlus(sourceCodeString));

-The implementation of the Kaeon FUSION interpreter is built on Philosopher's Stones, and the KaeonFUSION object, which serves as the core of the interpreter, is an extension of the Philosopher's Stone.
+The implementation of the Kaeon FUSION interpreter is built on Philosopher's Stones.
 You can read about Philosopher's Stones [here](https://github.com/Gallery-of-Kaeon/Philosophers-Stone/blob/master/README.md).
 It is important to understand Philosopher's Stones in order to take full advantage of the APIs.